dyamand/dyamand.github.io/src/doc/docs/tests/installation_monitoring.md

-	!!! success "_b_ All information regarding system CPU load should be displayed correctly" !!! success "_c_ All information regarding hardware uptime should be displayed correctly" !!! failure "_d_ All information regarding DYAMAND uptime should be displayed correctly"
+	!!! success "_b_ All information regarding system CPU load should be displayed correctly" !!! success "_c_ All information regarding hardware uptime should be displayed correctly" !!! failure "_d_ All information regarding DYAMAND uptime should be displayed correctly" !!! success "_c.10.7_ Given a specific installation, all supported technologies should match"